hotpeppersec/cloudlab/docs/_source/02_docker.rst

 Container Orchestration
 ***********************

+Kubernetes is an example, perhaps the penultimate example, of a Container Orchestrator.
+Folks throughout the software and security communities are using Kubernetes these days, and with good reason.
+It's adoption as a means to manage and replicate containers, and scale the applications they contain, has been nothing short of revolutionary.
+Admins and developers can do more, better work, albiet at the expense of introduction yet another paradigm to learn, and some amount of complexity.

-Everyone is talking about Kubernetes these days.
-Kubernetes is an example, perhaps the penultimate example, of Container Orchestration.
-An orchestrator helps us acheieve immutability, and scale to meet user demand quickly and easily.
+An orchestrator helps us acheieve immutability, and scale to meet user demand quickly and easily by abstracting away concerns that come with operating workloads in a bare metal or VM environment.

+As Kubernetes and other orchestrators

 .. index::
    single: Kubernetes